First-Time Apartment Renter's Guide: 20 Step Checklist

 budgets by dist

-Upfront expenses are only a portion of your apartment rental costs.
-Other costs may include utilities, parking, repairs, new furniture, and utility costs.
-If you’re not sure what to expect, here's how much the average utility bill costs for renters.
+Other ongoing expenses you may need to plan for include utilities, parking, repairs, and new furniture.
+If you’re not sure what to expect, this guide covers how much the average utility bill costs for renters.

 It’s common for renters to pay for gas, electricity, internet, and cable.
 You should also factor in any subscriptions and the cost of transportation or gas, food, gym memberships, and other ongoing expenses.

-Most landlords and property managers require specific information from tenants in the rental application.
-This information may include your credit score, rental history, proof of income (pay stubs and/or W-2), personal references and contact information for past landlords, and your social security number.
-However, you don’t need to provide your social security number if you are completing a credit check.
-Learn more about the forms needed to rent an apartment.
+Most landlords and property managers will require your credit score, rental history, proof of income (pay stubs and/or W-2), and personal references and contact information for past landlords.
+These are the most common forms needed to rent an apartment:

 Once you have your paperwork gathered, it’s time to prepare your apartment rental checklist.